MrEpitome/MrEpitome/README.md

 X-MAS CTF 2021

+Sieberrsec CTF 2021

+Home Team Investigator's Challenge HTXIC 2021

+Meta CTF 2021

 DiceCTF 2022

 Cybergrabs CTF 2022

-Home Team Investigator's Challenge HTXIC 2021

-Meta CTF 2021

-Unfortunately couldn't put Sieberrsec CTF 2021 because this idiot didn't even attend :(

 Do not be fooled by my catfishy profile picture, I'm far more menacing than that😶